-The Legislative and CALAOMSPAC Committees supervise legislative activities of California state and local legislators to advance the legislative and political agenda of CALAOMS tees have been duplicated across the country because of the success of our legislative efforts.
-The amazing thing is that California's oral and maxillofacial surgeons represent a our less-than-700-active-member organization was able to accomplish this through the dedicated work of the members of these committees.
+The Legislative and CALAOMSPAC Committees supervise legislative activities of California state and local legislators to advance the legislative and political agenda of CALAOMS and its members.
+Most recently, these committee members successfully fought against attacks that could have eliminated our team anesthesia model.
+The efforts of these committees have been duplicated across the country because of the success of our legislative efforts.
+The amazing thing is that our less-than-700-active-member organization was able to accomplish this through the dedicated work of the members of these committees.

 To further our legislative efforts, the Board identified a critical initiative to strengthen our advocacy efforts: The Key Person Network.
-This network will consist of dedicated members who will build and maintain relationships with Beyond practice types, our members bring different perspec- legislators and decision-makers.
+This network will consist of dedicated members who will build and maintain relationships with legislators and decision-makers.
 This network of members would ensure CALAOMS has a voice in shaping policies that impact our specialty, our members, and our patients.
 We will be asking you, our members, to participate in this program.
 Other organizations use financial contributions to influence legislators.
 Given the size of our organization, our limited resources, and the respect that you, our members, have earned in the community, we feel that this Grassroots effort would be more effective.